dart-archive/www.dartlang.org/src/site/articles/reflection-with-mirrors/index.markdown

 <aside>
 <div class="alert alert-warning">
-<strong>Caveat 3:</strong>
+<strong>Caveat 2:</strong>
 Currently, reflection works only if the reflection code and the object being reflected are running in the same isolate.
-In the future, reflection should work across isolates.
+In the future, we expect to extend the API to support reflection across isolates.
 </div>
 </aside>